slacgismo/grip-webpage/GMLC GCP/index.md

 # Learn How To Use GMLC Platform

-Unlock the Power of the GMLC GCP Platform: Your Guide to Advanced Analytics which supports data developed under the GMLC grant.
+Our top technology utilizes advanced analytics supported by data developed under the GMLC grant.
+Follow our guide for an implentation of techniques to stay updated with the latest industry practices.

 **Step 1**: Create a username and password to access your account.
 ![Figure 2-Hinesburg circuit plotted with edge width relative to GridLab-D](/DEMO_1_SLIDE_1.png)